How to integrate Statuscake MCP with OpenAI Agents SDK

 Introduction

 This guide walks you through connecting Statuscake to the OpenAI Agents SDK using the Composio tool router.
-By the end, you'll have a working Statuscake agent that can list all uptime monitoring tests for my sites, show details for ssl check on my domain, retrieve all recent pagespeed test results, list all contact groups in my statuscake account through natural language commands.
+By the end, you'll have a working Statuscake agent that can list all uptime monitoring tests for your sites, show details for ssl check on your domain, retrieve all recent pagespeed test results through natural language commands.

 This guide will help you understand how to give your OpenAI Agents SDK agent real control over a Statuscake account through Composio's Statuscake MCP server.